cybercongress/foundation/euler-foundation/foundation.md

 If you don't vest your tokens during the auction, they will become available for transfers, and for example, for trading on Uniswap or OTC.
 In both cases, the value of the Foundation tokens is determined by market demand and comes from the ability to participate in the governance of the Foundation and from their ability to claim CYB tokens (Cybers mainnet tokens) on 1-1 basis (if vested!).
 If you transfer non-vested tokens to another account, you are also transferring vesting rights.
 Each token can only be vested once!

-It should be noted that the vesting companion will be turned off for everyone at the same time, which is determined by the end time of the vesting, that is determiend by the end time of the autcion + 10 days.
+It should be noted that the vesting companion will be turned off for everyone at the same time, which is determined by the end time of the vesting, that is determined by the end time of the auction + 10 days.
 This will also impose the burning of the unclaimed CYB tokens.
 Users who participate at the end of the auction will face a larger inflation washdown of their share, as there will be more tokens available on the market for the same price.

 The vesting can be stopped by the cyber~Congress DAO Agent at any time due to activation of a crisis protocol (for example, a hack of the hot wallet).